Fantôme Iris show their cards in an intense and classy, histoire.

 The instrumental brings jazz vibes, mixing those with rock and classic elements.
 Strings have the spotlight in this song, shifting from legato to pizzicato to enhance certain phrases.

-I can’t stress enough how much I like the whole vibe about this song.
+I can’t stress enough how much I like the whole vibe of this song.

 Not many seiyuu can say that they have attempted to perform visual-kei and ended up sounding like the real deal (aside from Fantôme Iris’ Arthur Lounsbery, and a shout out to FlyME Project’s MEDICODE and DRINK ME and Band Yarouze!’s OSIRIS) and not just a seiyuu singing along to a visual-kei song.